Friday, July 11, 2025

-The wonder of the nature of the mind is at the core of our humanity.
+The wonder of the mind's nature is at the core of our humanity.
 William James, often regarded as the grandfather of

-consciousness science, challenged the consciousness view as a passive, purely
+consciousness studies, challenged the traditional view of consciousness as a passive, purely

 mental phenomenon.
 He argued instead that the mind is deeply intertwined with